How to Brainstorm for NaNoWriMo: Shaelin's Top Tips

 Definitely make sure you don't get too caught up in a procrastination loop and binge-watch eight seasons of this TV series because it's inspiring you.
 That did happen to me one time.
 If it's a show, put a cap on a couple episodes.

 Some books don't require a lot of research.
 Some books need a ton.
 But almost all books require some amount of research.
 Oftentimes, the content you need to flesh out your plot is already out there in resources you've yet to find.
-Whether it's about your book's location or your protagonist's job, really dig into whatever information's out there because it can be really, really inspiring.
-It can also make you realize things that are currently missing from your plot that you also have to include.
+Whether it's about your book's location or your protagonist's job, dig into whatever information's out there because it can be really inspiring.
+It can also make you see anything currently missing from your plot that you must include.

 You might have a lot of character development but not much plot, or vice versa.
 However, developing one area of your book eventually helps you develop the rest as these things are interconnected.
 If developing the plot has been a struggle, but your characters are really working, then doing even more character development can help you think about the plot.